Eugene Merril Deitch (August 8, 1924 — April 16, 2020) was an Academy Award-winning American animator and director born in Chicago, Illinois.

 - His directorial debut Howdy Doody and His Magic Hat was missing for many years; Howdy's creator, "Buffalo" Bob Smith, felt it was unfaithful to the source material and ordered all prints to be destroyed.
 Deitch managed to keep a 16mm print for himself, but he lost in in Prague.
 A 35mm print was found at the Library of Congress in 2010, and was presented to the public for the first time on Cartoon Brew.

 - His short-lived satirical comic strip Malý Svet (translation: Small World) was cancelled after the editors at Květy magazine caught on to the anti-Communist messages, and remained hidden and unknown for years until they were republished (and translated) on Jerry Beck's Cartoon Research website.

 - A twelve-minute version of The Hobbit, created with practically no budget, was only shown once, as it was made so William Snyder can keep the film rights to the Tolkien stories as per his contract with his estate.
 The film was rediscovered by Snyder's son and posted online in 2012.

 - Old Shame: Deitch considers his Tom and Jerry shorts to be this, mainly because he and his staff didn't quite get the gag-driven nature of the original shorts.

-- Production Posse: Even after his move to Prague, Deitch still had help from his posse in New York, including storymen Larz Bourne and Eli Bauer, and voice artists Allen Swift and Lionel Wilson.
+- Production Posse: Even after his move to Prague, Deitch still had (long-distance) help from his posse in New York, including storymen Larz Bourne and Eli Bauer, and voice artists Allen Swift and Lionel Wilson.